Jannico23/WP-Opening-Hours-Extension/README.md

 ## Roles and Capabilities

-To access the IC Quick Set dialog you need to add the **ohx-quickset** capability to all roles allowed to use it.
+To access the IC Quick Set dialogue you need to add the **ohx-quickset** capability to all roles allowed to use it.
 To do so, you can use a the [Roles & Capabilities](https://wordpress.org/plugins/leira-roles/) plugin.

 Alternatively you can remove or comment the following lines in the file "class-ohx-admin.php":